-Routine contrast media studies, headwork, and O.R., outpatient an evening hours for clinical education experience. - Clinic II & III: Continuation in the areas above.
-During clinical experience III (Fall), students may request observation in up to 3 different areas in order to be better informed prior to requesting an internship (which is optional).
-Internship modalities include: CT, MRI, Mammography, Cardiac Catheterization, Nuclear Medicine, Radiation Therapy, Dosimetry, Special Procedures and Bone Densitometry.
-One of these observations will be completed at the clinical education center to which the student is assigned during, Clinic III with the remainder occurring during Clinical Experience IV, unless placement is not available, or a scheduling problem occurs. - Clinic IV: New rotation-orientation checklist and room competencies.
-Continue with above areas (except outpatient rotation) as well as rotate through computed tomography (CT) and interventional radiology. - Clinic V: Continuation in the areas above except CT, interventional radiography and observation areas.
-This experience includes an outpatient rotation. - Clinic VI: Internship as requested by students: as approved by Department Chairperson and/or clinical coordinator. - Clinic VII: Internship as requested by students: as approved by Department Chairperson and/or clinical coordinator. - 3.
-Students cannot alter their clinic starting times or ending times due to forfeiting their lunch/ break times.
+Internship Experience:

+- Internship as requested by student and approved by department chair and clinical coordinator. - Clinic VI will be experienced on Monday and Wednesday; Clinic VII will be experienced on Tuesday and Thursday; Clinic VI & VII simultaneously will be experienced Monday through Thursday.

+3. Students cannot alter their clinic starting times or ending times due to forfeiting their lunch/ break times.
 Lunch breaks are mandatory if a student is present for a minimum of 4 hours.
 For example, if a student choses to use 4 hours of benefit time and not attend clinic until 12 p.m., they will not be granted a lunch.
 Additionally, if a student decides to leave clinic at 12 p.m., 4 hours of benefit time will be charged.
 They will not be allowed to add lunch time on to the amount of hours present at clinic to decrease the amount of benefit time used, as their time for lunch does not count toward clinical hours.

-Proposed 9/16/83 Revised 5/97, 7/01, 9/03, 12/04, 11/05, 9/10, 5/15
+Revised 5/97, 7/01, 9/03, 12/04, 11/05, 9/10, 5/15, 11/17